takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 * Push
 * Pushing missing files `git lfs push origin master --all`
-* cloning
+* Cloning
-* pulling as clone, pulling after clone, etc...
+* Pulling as clone, pulling after clone, etc...
-* pulling missed files `git checkout .`, `git lfs ls-files` shows `-` for missing pulled files(smudged), and `*` for pulled files(cleaned)
+* Pulling missed files `git checkout .`, `git lfs ls-files` shows `-` for missing pulled files(smudged), and `*` for pulled files(cleaned)

 ## LFS pointer files (Advanced) ##

 Git LFS stores a pointer file in the git repo in lieu of the real large file.
-The pointer is swapped out for the real file at checkout (use smudge and clean).
+The pointer is swapped out for the real file at checkout (using `smudge` and `clean`).
 Normally, you would never see it, but for the curious, you can view the pointer file by `git show HEAD:{filename}`, for example:

 `cat cat.bin`